jadey1223/Mild-Repair/README.md

     - Viewport for smaller devices at the sign-up area Reduce the amount of space by moving the email and name sections underneath one another.

     - All external links open in a new tab.

     - I can confirm that the forms on my pages are linked to [code institute Form dump](https://formdump.codeinstitute.net).

+    [Tax page](https://jadey1223.github.io/Mild-Repair/tax.html) Providing a essestial list of things one should know when taxing a vehicle.

+    [Insurance page](https://jadey1223.github.io/Mild-Repair/insurance.html) Giving insurance information to someone who has never done it before.
 * HTML
     - No errors were returned when passing through the official W3C validator.